 The final trend that favors analytical expertise over industry knowledge is exploding data availability.
 Organizations can now collect, download, or purchase an array of incredibly detailed historical datasets.
 The most notorious example is data describing the online behavior of individual consumers—but there are many others.
 For example, the computer scientist Oren Etzioni founded Farecast (now part of the Bing search engine), which scrapes the Web for various predictors of airline price data, and uses over 100 billion data points to recommend the optimal time to purchase an airline ticket.
 Many sentiment analysis tools now on the market likewise scrape the Web to learn the public’s attitudes about specific products, services, and organizations.
 Several firms sell sentiment-analysis results to stock traders; another sells motor-vehicle traffic data (for traffic near retail stores) to investors, who use it to predict sales levels (and hence stock prices) of the retailers.[xviii]
 FICO (the inventor of credit scores) recently created its Medication Adherence Score, which uses consumer behavior data to predict an individual patient’s propensity to adhere to a medication regimen.
 Data science consultants employed by Aviva used consumer lifestyle data to identify consumers at high risk for a variety of serious illnesses.[xix]

 The competitive advantage of these and similar firms lies with their data collection and analysis expertise—not their familiarity with traditional industry models.
-Mosaic’s list of online data sources suggests how frequently a data scientist can enrich an organization’s internal data with detailed third-party data to create powerful, case-specific models of consumer, competitor, or market behaviors.
+A data scientist can enrich an organization’s internal data with detailed third-party data to create powerful, case-specific models of consumer, competitor, or market behaviors.
 Traditional industry expertise often fails to anticipate or account for the possibilities represented by these newly available third-party datasets.

 We see that universal availability of industry literature, extremely powerful analytical techniques and hardware infrastructure, and exploding data availability combine to let a data scientist develop models having far more specificity and power than what traditional domain experts can achieve with their general-purpose domain knowledge.
 Here’s how the book Big Data puts it: